JackRobinsonIW/How-to-React-becoming-a-god/advancedTopics/README.md

 ---

-## What is an Uncontrolled Component?
+### What is an Uncontrolled Component?

-  - Akin to traditional HTML
+  - Similar to traditional HTML
   - Input component that manages it's own state internally
   - Query the DOM (via a ref) to get the current value